Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 2. Study Frameworks and Libraries

-Frameworks are collections of core software modules that comprise pre-written code that may be utilized by programmers to address typical programming tasks.
+Frameworks are collections of core software modules that comprise pre-written code that programmers may use to address typical programming tasks.
 Using frameworks, developers may build project-specific functionality without starting from scratch.
 Therefore, front-end frameworks are software products/tools/platforms that support the development of front-end components of online applications.

 Explore the following popular frameworks that any front-end developer must be familiar with: